llpeterson/applications/infrastructure.md

 for this purpose is the Simple Network Management Protocol (SNMP).

 > While it is true that SNMP is widely used, and was historically
-> "the" management protocol for switches and
+> "the" management protocol for switches and routers, system admins
-> routers, system admins also have to administer servers, client
+> also have to administer servers, client desktop machines, and
-> desktop machines, and laptops.
-And to complicate matters even
+> laptops.
+And to complicate matters even more, virtualization
-> more, virtualization technology has led to the proliferation of
+> technology has led to the proliferation of virtual machines (VM),
-> virtual machines (VM), which now outnumber physical machines; admins
+> which now outnumber physical machines; admins have to administer
-> have to administer these VMs too.
-New management tools are being
+> these VMs too.
+New management tools are being invented to
-> invented every day to help address this challenge, but they typically
+> help address this challenge, but they typically leverage standard
-> leverage standard protocols like HTTP to retrieve monitoring data.
+> protocols like HTTP.
+This is a positive
-> This is a positive development in that it takes us out of the
+> development for two reasons.
+One is that it takes us out of the
 > business of creating new protocols and puts us in the business of
-> creating smarter and smarter management tools, many of which now
+> creating smarter management tools, many of which now starting to
-> starting to take advantage of Artificial Intelligence to determine
+> take advantage of Artificial Intelligence to determine if something is
+> amiss.
+A second is that it has shifted the focus from mostly
+> retreiving device status (assuming a human uses what he or she
+> learns to manully log into the device to issue this or that command),
+> to also programmatically *configuring* the device.
+The bottom line is
-> if something is amiss.
-Today, SNMP is one of many sources of data
+> that SNMP now is one of many sources of data being used by network
-> being used by network automation and orchestration tools.
+> automation and orchestration tools, with many different
+> organizations now working to reestablish industry-wide norms for how
+> this is done.

 SNMP is essentially a specialized request/reply protocol that supports two kinds of request messages: `GET` and `SET`.
 The former is used